bmakinlabi/Angular/NOTES.md

-# Section 1: Getting Started - 1.
-Course Introduction
+# 2. What is Angular?
-- We're going to build a project throughout the course.
+- Angular is a JavaScript Framework which allows you to create reactive Single-Page-Applications (SPAs).
 -